|

 PRINTBUTTON

-Toggle for whether to force use of a Print button in the text area instead of a Print link in the caption when the PRINT toggle is on (default 0, meaning that a button is not forced).
+Toggle for whether to force use of a Print button in the text area instead of a

 Variable: ol_printbutton